Official University Policies

 University personnel can and will access files when necessary for maintaining the university network and computer systems.
 Every effort will be made to respect the privacy of user files, and the contents of user files will be examined only when it is required by law or by the policies of the university.

-Individuals may not use university computers, networks, system resources, and phones:
+Individuals may not use university computers, networks, system resources, and phones

-• For commercial or business purposes
+• for commercial or business purposes.

-• For accessing or distributing defamatory, abusive, obscene, sexually oriented/ pornographic, threatening, racially offensive or illegal material.
-Any access to such materials by way of the university internet connection will be blocked, logged, and reported
+• for accessing or distributing defamatory, abusive, obscene, sexually oriented/pornographic, threatening, racially offensive, or illegal material.
+Any access to such materials by way of the university internet connection will be blocked, logged, and reported.

-• For any activity which interferes or inhibits the use of the network or university systems by others
+• for any activity which interferes or inhibits the use of the network or university systems by others.

-• To connect non-authorized private networks.
-University networks may not be modified, extended, or used in any manner that violates a federal, state, or local law or a university policy
+• to connect non-authorized private networks.
+University networks may not be modified, extended, or used in any manner that violates a federal, state, or local law or a university policy.

-Additionally, individuals may not use university computers, networks, and system resources:
+Additionally, individuals may not use university computers, networks, and system resources

-• For unauthorized browsing or exploring, or making other unauthorized attempts to view data, files, or directories belonging to TIU or to other users
+• for unauthorized browsing or exploring, or making other unauthorized attempts to view data, files, or directories belonging to TIU or to other users.

-• To transmit, use, or serve unauthorized software
+• to transmit, use, or serve unauthorized software.

-• To violate copyrights of documents or media
+• to violate copyrights of documents or media.

-• For misuse of message boards or any web-based community
+• for misuse of message boards or any web-based community.

-• For computer tampering or unauthorized alteration of data, identification, or credentials
+• for computer tampering or unauthorized alteration of data, identification, or credentials.

+• for introducing deviant software (viruses, worms, etc.) into the university network and systems.
 Students and employees who do not comply with the “Terms and Conditions for University Technology and Telecommunications Systems—Acceptable Use Policy” are subject to disciplinary action.
 The university reserves the right to cooperate fully with local, state, and federal officials in investigations relating to information accessed or distributed using university computing systems, the university network, the university phone system, or the university internet connection.

 Auxiliary Aids and Services for Students with Disabilities